 Ducks, like other birds, have evolved to hide signs of illness for as long as possible.
-Birds who look ill will attract predators which is a danger to the flock and so healthy flock members will attack or ostracise an ill looking bird for the safety of the entire group.
+Birds who look ill will attract predators which is a danger to the flock and so healthy flock members will attack or ostracize an ill looking bird for the safety of the entire group.
 Spotting an ill looking bird can therefore be difficult in the early stages, so regular handling and monitoring to assess behaviour, body condition, food intake and weight is vital.
-Any signs of ocular or nasal discharge, lethargy/unwillingness to move, weight loss or loss of body condition, dull feathers or loss of feathers, isolation from flock/bullying, dirty vent, fluffed up feathers or lameness is a sign of an unwell duck.
-Common health conditions include:
+The following can be signs of a problem:

+- Ocular or nasal discharge

+- Lethargy/unwillingness to move

+- Weight loss or loss of body condition

+- Enlarged abdomen

+- Dull feathers or loss of feathers

+- Isolation from flock/bullying

+- Dirty vent

+- Fluffed up feathers

+- Lameness, lesions on the feet